Lincoln’s Legacy, Our Legacy

 Lincoln’s Legacy, Our Legacy: Ford’s Theatre’s Campaign for the Future will raise $52 million to transform Ford’s Theatre into a vibrant, visible and accessible destination to explore leadership principles and find new ways to bring Lincoln’s legacy to life for current and future generations.
 Here, we will foster the vital voices of artists, patrons, scholars, educators and students.

-- Be invited to our Community Open House Donor Breakfast on September 27
+- Be invited to our exclusive Community Open House Donor Breakfast on September 27

 - Join a movement that fosters empathy, leadership and civic unity for generations to come